 - you can specify the name of the database you want to connect to - you can specify a number of attributes and values that allow you to accomplish tasks.
-For more information about what you can specify with the Derby connection URL, see "Examples".
-For detailed reference about attributes and values, as well as syntax of the database connection URL, see the "Derby Database Connection URL Syntax" in the Derby Reference Manual.
+For more information about what you can specify with the Derby connection URL, see Database connection examples.